AhmedAliOfficial/swift-sandbox/README.md

 Searching for community Swift packages is one of the main value adds provided by the IBM Swift Package Catalog.
-Swift packages are mildly categorized, but we support fuzzy search on package names as well.
+Swift packages are mildly categorized, but we support fuzzy search on packages as well.

 Please open [Swift Package Catalog](https://packagecatalog.com) in a new tab.

-In the search bar that is on the landing page, enter a package or a category you are looking for:
+In the search bar on the landing page, enter a package or category you are looking for:

 > Hint: If you aren't sure what you are looking for, try `json`.